Aalap Raju: Career

 As a singer and bass guitar player, Aalaap has performed with several prominent artists such as Dr. T.V.
 Gopalakrishnan, Dr. L. Subramaniam, Frank Dubier, etc., and has recorded with noticeable composers such as Ilayaraja, Harris Jayaraj, Shankar Ehsaan Loy, Mani Sarma, G.V Prakash, Thaman, Deepak Dev etc.

 He has been part of the prestigious Europalia Festival '13 (hosted by ICCR India: Indian Council for Cultural Relations), as a bass guitar player for Dr. L. Subramaniam covering countries like Italy, Netherlands, Belgium, Spain, Russia, Sweden, Latvia and Iceland.

-Aalaap was part of a Neo-Carnatic-Funk band called Project YUJ, a four piece line up composed of electric mandolin, electric bass guitar, keyboards and acoustic drums.
-Yuj, a Sanskrit word that means to join or to concentrate, is indicative of the group's manifesto – to bring out and fuse its multitude of influences into a whole that is greater than the sum of its parts.
-The group members' diverse musical backgrounds and formidable chops allow for flights of improvisational freedom and virtuosity while still maintaining accessibility and musicality.
+Aalaap was part of a Neo-Carnatic-Funk band called Project YUJ, a four-piece line up composed of electric mandolin, electric bass guitar, keyboards and acoustic drums.
+Yuj, a Sanskrit word that means to join or to concentrate, is indicative of the group's stated goal to bring out and fuse its influences.
+The group members' diverse musical backgrounds allow for improvisation.
 At present, there are not many groups in India that are really trying to improvise and authentically fuse all of these disparate styles while staying true to the vital aspects of each.
 Project YUJ fills that space!

 He was also part of a duo multi-genre band called Rahlaap along with playback singer Rahul Nambiar.
 Rahlaap has released their self-titled multi-genre album.
 Available in music portals like iTunes, Amazon, Hummaa, etc.

 Aalaap is now an active member of bands like MAKKA (feat.
 Playback singers Ranjith Govind and Rahul Nambiar), his own line up called Aalaap Raju & Band (ArB) and Sean Roldan & Friends.